 If you have questions about the Residential Tenancies Act in the Northwest Territories and your obligations as an owner or a landlord, call your lawyer.

-Ahlstrom Wright is a full service law firm that offers expert legal guidance in all areas of law (except for criminal law).
-With over 38 years’ of professional expertise, thousands of clients, and a full spectrum of lawyers, Ahlstrom Wright’s team is ready to serve you.
+Ahlstrom Wright is a full service law firm that offers legal guidance in all areas of law (except for criminal law).
+With over 38 years’ of experience, thousands of clients, and a full spectrum of lawyers, Ahlstrom Wright’s team is ready to serve you.
 The lawyers of Ahlstrom Wright understand that legal matters can be overwhelming and complicated.
-Get an expert on your side and contact Ahlstrom Wright.
+Get a lawyer on your side and contact Ahlstrom Wright.

 Other questions about the Residential Tenancies Act in the Northwest Territories or Alberta